truenas/documentation/content/SCALECLIReference/Service/CLIIPMI/_index.md

 ## IPMI Namespace

 The **ipmi** namespace has four commands and is based on IPMI management functions found in the SCALE API and web UI.
-It provides access to ipmi management methods through the **ipmi** commands.
+It provides access to ipmi service management methods through the **ipmi** commands.

 ## IPMI Commands